movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   bytes used for superblock publication, updates dirty root items, and repeats whenever those operations create delayed references or change allocator state.
+* Completed: serialize dirty host-endian inode state back into an existing inode item while preserving unmodeled bytes and advancing its transaction generation.
+* Completed: publish metadata-only transactions durably.
+Commit writes and validates every dirty metadata buffer, drains and force-syncs the device cache, writes every readable superblock mirror with an updated backup root, repeats the durability barrier, and only then commits roots and allocator state in memory.

 These changes preserve public read-only behavior.
 The next layers should continue using the logical extent-buffer and transaction allocator APIs rather